The $L^2$-torsion polytope of amenable groups: Introduction

 The author was supported by the Max Planck Institute for Mathematics in Bonn and the Deutsche Telekom Stiftung.
 We are grateful to Stefan Friedl, Fabian Henneke, Dawid Kielak, and Wolfgang L\"uck for many fruitful discussions and to the organizers of the \emph{New directions in $L^2$-invariants} workshop at the Hausdorff Institute for Mathematics in Bonn, where some of the ideas for this article were born.
+We also thank the referee for helfpul comments and various hints to formerly unmentioned references.